RobinL/observable_demo/5_min_talk.md

 )
 ```

-So in 5 minutes we've created an open data site that contains some statistical commentary and some charts that reads directly from our published open data.
+So in 4 minutes we've created an open data site that contains some statistical commentary and some charts that reads directly from our published open data.

-This is important because this site will stay evergreen - as we update our open data, the chart and commentary will update to reflect the latest figures.
+This site will stay evergreen - as we update our open data, the chart and commentary will update to reflect the latest figures.

-With these new tools, I hope to see much more innovative uses of open data going forward.
+ We've seen that these new tools make things much easier for users of open data.
+That means that the payoff from modernising open data offerings is increasing.

+ So as a result of our work, we can expect to see our users creating better content that stays up to date automatically, because it reads directly from our new open data.